ultimate-notion/ultimate-notion/docs/usage/getting_started.md

 bulleted list, tables, quotes and so on.

 An important and special block is the *database*, which may be within a page, i.e. *inline*, as a block or at the same hierarchy level as a *page*.
-Every *database* has a *schema*, i.e. a set of *columns* with specific types, e.g. number, text, url, etc., that imposes structured *properties* on every page within that database.
+Every *database* has a *schema* defined by a set of *properties*, i.e. columns, with specific types, e.g. number, text, url, etc., that imposes structured *properties* on every page within that database.
 Only pages contained in a database have properties.
 Notion itself also offers *linked databases* (with ↗ next to the database title) but those are not accessible via the API, thus you must always work with the source database.
 A special type of database is a *wiki database* that comes with a pre-defined schema, i.e., title, last_edited_time, owner, tags, verification.

 Besides the properties of pages contained in a database, every page has *attributes* such as a title, cover, icon, or whether it is archived or not.
-The *title* attribute of a page is special and will always be included in the schema if the page is contained in a database.
-The column name of the title attribute can be customized.
+The *title* attribute of a page is special and will always be included as a property in the schema if the page is contained in a database.
+The property name of the title attribute can be customized.
 Think of the title property as a human-readable identifier, which does not have to be unique!
-This concept is important when *relation* properties are used between different databases as the title property of a linked page will show up in the relation column of the other database.
-If a page is deleted by you using Ultimate Notion, it will not be deleted but *archived* and this page attribute will be set accordingly.
+This concept is important when *relation* properties are used between different databases as the title property of a linked page will show up in the relation property of the other database.
+If a page is deleted by you using Ultimate Notion, it will not be deleted directly but moved to the trash can, i.e. "🗑️ Trash" in the sidebar.

 A page, e.g. with title "child-page", can be contained in another page, e.g. with title "parent-page".
 This leads to a hierarchy that is typically used for structuring content.
 We say that "parent-page" is the *parent* of "child-page" and